 A roadmap to enable and accelerate equitable development of quantum ecosystems globally

-This initiative is part of the World Economic Forum's Quantum Computing Network.
+This initiative is part of the World Economic Forum's Quantum Economy Network.

 Quantum technologies has the potential to drive transformational changes across digital society through breakthrough applications.
 However, the growing global quantum divide between countries with established quantum programs and those without will lead to significant imbalances in core areas such as cybersecurity, defense, technology, healthcare, finance, manufacturing and more.
 Many governments struggle with the breadth of how to navigate the development and use of dual-use quantum technologies, while aiming to maximize innovation and the need to align with the country's strengths, weaknesses, opportunities, and threats.